-Alexa is great, she can control all manner of smart home products, answer any questions you may have and play music you request.
+Alexa is great, she can control all manner of smart home products, answer questions you may have and play music you request.
 The Amazon Echo devices aren't the only speakers that offer the capable Alexa assistant though - there are numerous third party options that have embraced Alexa too.

 KitSound Voice One

 The KitSound Voice One is essentially an Amazon Echo, but with some serious audio grunt.
 It was made in collaboration with Amazon, so you get the full Alexa experience, meaning it can answer questions, play music from various sources and control smart home devices.

 It's capable of hearing you speak from the other side of the room and up to eight Voice One speakers can be connected together for multi-room playback.